saqueepague/sdk-api-java/README.md

 ### Server Port

 Change default server port value in `src/main/resources/application.properties`.
-By default the auto managed port uses the `8080` on server load.
+By default the port is `-1`.

 ### Starting a local server